 7. Samples must be transported to the laboratory in clean containers and robust packaging.
 Polythene bags, ventilated if appropriate, are acceptable for most samples but low-permeability bags (e.g. nylon film) must be used for samples to be analysed for residues of fumigants.
-Samples of commodities prepacked for retail sale should not be removed from their packaging before transport.
+Samples of commodities pre-packed for retail sale should not be removed from their packaging before transport.
 Very fragile or perishable products (e.g. ripe raspberries) may have to be frozen to avoid spoilage and then transported in "dry ice" or similar, to avoid thawing in transit.
 Samples that are frozen at the time of collection must be transported without thawing.
 Samples that may be damaged by chilling (e.g. bananas) must be protected from both high and low temperatures.
-8. Rapid transportation to the laboratory, preferably within one day, is essential for samples of most fresh products.
-The condition of samples delivered to the laboratory should approximate to that acceptable to a discerning purchaser, otherwise samples should normally be considered unfit for analysis.